-The Company has put all resolutions to vote by shareholders by a poll since the 2020 Annual General Meeting.
+The Company has put all resolutions to vote by shareholders by a poll at annual general meeting.

 6.5 Electronic Communication

 The Company encourages shareholders to receive communications electronically in accordance with Recommendation 6.5.
 Information on lodging e-mail addresses with the Company is available on the Company's website and via the Company's share registry, Boardroom Pty Limited at www.boardroomlimited.com.au.